nickbrandt/GitLab/doc/administration/geo/setup/database.md

 _permanent replication slot_ on the primary node's Patroni cluster, and ensure password authentication is used.

-In `/etc/gitlab/gitlab.rb` on Patroni instances on the primary node:
+On Patroni instances for the primary node, add the following to the `/etc/gitlab/gitlab.rb` file:

 ```ruby
 # You need one entry for each secondary, with a unique name following PostgreSQL slot_name constraints: